MIT-CAVE/cave_app/cave_api/README_API_STRUCTURE.md

 <a name="prop-unit">`custom_prop_key_*.unit`</a> | | A unit that is displayed next to the numeric value in a `props` element.
 <a name="value">`custom_prop_key_*.value`</a> | Required | The actual value for a `props` element.
 Depending on the prop [`type`](#prop-type), it can be a boolean (`toggle`), number (`'num'`), string (`'text'`), or an array of objects (`'selector'`).
 <a name="custom_option_">`custom_prop_key_*.value.custom_option_*`</a> | | Used along a `'selector'` prop, it takes a string value to be displayed as an option on the UI element.
 <a name="variant">`custom_prop_key_*.variant`</a> | | Used to modify the UI for a given prop `type`.
 For example, it can convert a numeric input to a slider input or a selector to a drop-down menu.
 The `value`s should remain the same structure, but the presentation to the end user changes.
-Add `-condensed` at the end of any variant or `condensed` for any standard variant to get a smaller UI footprint.
-For example: a `num` prop type could have the following `variant`s: `condensed`, `slider` and `slider-condensed`.

 ##### Prop `type`s and their `variant`s: